Starting the Venture

 No Turning Back

-Signorellos’ original plan was to grow quality grapes to sell to existing wineries, but the harvest of 1985 changed this plan into a new level of evolvement.
-The bountiful crop allowed Signorellos to custom crush the excess grapes.
+Signorello’s original plan was to grow quality grapes to sell to existing wineries, but the harvest of 1985 changed this plan into a new level of evolvement.
+The bountiful Chardonnay crop allowed the Signorellos to custom crush the excess grapes.
 This opportunity demonstrated what fabulous wine their vineyards were capable of producing.
-The project continues to grow, as do the spectacular 42 acres planted in several different varietals.
-Ray’s continuing effort represents the invested energies that created this reality from a dream.
+The project continues to evolve as do the spectacular 42 acres planted in several different varietals.

-In 1986 the Signorellos began the second phase of the venture, this was the building of the main winery structure.
-This beautiful building is used for barrel storage, wine tasting and retail sales.
-Along with the building of the winery, wine production was expanded to include Cabernet Sauvignon and Pinot Noir.
+In 1986 the Signorellos began the second phase of the venture by building the main winery structure.
+This beautiful building was used for barrel storage, wine tasting and retail sales.
+Along with the winery building, wine production was expanded to include Cabernet Sauvignon.
 By the end of the 1980′s the Signorello family was thoroughly committed to making wine as well as growing grapes.

 The decade of the nineties proved to be pivotal for Signorello Estate.
 In 1990 the first planting of red varietals began on the property- Cabernet Sauvignon, Cabernet Franc, Merlot and Syrah.

-What brought the Signorellos to the Napa Valley was the romantic side of winemaking; growing grapes, working the land, and enjoying the wine country lifestyle of camaraderie, good wine and great meals.
-While the Valley lifestyle is a very real part of the business, there is a serious responsibility to making a dream become a reality, both father and son realized this fact early in the endeavor.
+What brought the Signorellos to the Napa Valley was the romantic side of winemaking- growing grapes, working the land, and enjoying the wine country lifestyle of camaraderie, good wine and great meals.
+While the Valley lifestyle is a very real part of the business, there is a serious commitment to creating a premier vineyard and producing world-class wines.
+Both father and son embraced this vision early in the endeavor.